MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/csharp.md

         private static string searchString = "coro";
 ```

-Here's all the query parameters you can add to the base URI.
+Here are all the query parameters you can add to the base URI.
 The *q* parameter is required and you should always include the *mkt* parameter too.
 For information about these parameters, see [Query parameters](../../reference/query-parameters.md).

 ```csharp
         private const string QUERY_PARAMETER = "?q=";  // Required